Visiting Fellows

 |

 Welcome, Ivan Bakalov!
 Dr. Ivan Bakalov completed his PhD at the Bremen International Graduate School of Social Sciences (BIGSSS) with a thesis entitled „Setting soft power in motion: Tracing the Mechanisms of Russian Soft Power in Ukraine“.
-As fellow in the sub-project B05 "Securitization and Desecuritization in International Trusteeship Administrations” (headed by Prof. Dr. Thorsten Bonacker) he is deepening his work on Russian soft power, language policy and administrative-territorial reform in Ukraine. |
+As fellow in the sub-project B05 "Securitization and Desecuritization in International Trusteeship Administrations” (headed by Prof. Dr. Thorsten Bonacker) he is deepening his work on Russian soft power, language policy and administrative-territorial reform in Ukraine.
+Before, he was lecturer at the Institute of Political Science at Leiden University.
+He will follow up with his research in sub-project B05, where he is dealing with the subject of internationalized governance in post-imperial contexts using the example of the Union State (Russian-Belarussian Union). |

 |